chaseruskin/orbit/docs/src/tutorials/final_project.md

 ### Okay, so what?

-This is indeed a silly example, but there is a key takeaway!
+This may be a silly example, but there is a key takeaway here.
 Designs are constantly evolving.
 When creating the latest module, you never know what will come next.
-By allowing the state of a design to live on while also providing support for new growth, THAT is an incredible experience.
-Things just work.
-Even as projects grow in scale and complexity, things still work.
-Gone are the worries of trying to manage compatibility with so many interconnected dependencies, with the freedom to continue to further innovation.
+By allowing the state of a design to live on while also providing support for new growth, a user no longer spends their time trying to manage compatibility among the increasingly interconnected dependencies.
+Instead, there exists a freedom to continue to innovate.

 ## Reusing plugins that are globally-configured